 What age group is the Empower Youth Program intended to serve?

-The Empower Youth Program was designed for youth in seventh grade and up.
-A program for younger youth will be available from iEmpathize in the near future, so stay tuned!
+The Empower Youth Program was designed for youth in seventh grade and up, or starting at about the age of twelve.

 In addition, keep in mind that the Empower Youth Program is also a great resource for adults who want to learn about issues of child exploitation.